-Digital video reaches an incredibly large audience – it will account for over 85 percent of global internet traffic by 2021 (Cisco, 2017).
-This offers new challenges and opportunities for geographers, particularly in terms of their commitment to increasing diversity and inclusivity into their practices.
-Opportunities because using video as a research method means they will be able to include more participants in their research, and screening their research will allow them to reach a wider audience for their findings.
-Challenging because it’s hard to keep up with technological advances and changes to the way people consume the fast-moving networked medium.
+Digital video offers new challenges and opportunities for all social scientists, including geographers, particularly in terms of their commitment to increasing diversity and embedding inclusivity into their practices.
+Opportunities because using video as a research method means we will be able to include more participants in our research, and screening our research will allow us to reach a wider audience for our findings.
+Challenges because it can be hard to keep up with all the changes in the way people produce and consume this fast-moving networked medium.

-- To publish films made by geographers and other scholars that are open to peer review.
+- To publish films made by geographers and other scholars in a way that allows them to be peer reviewed.

 - To stimulate the exchange of information about film and film-making in geography and across the social sciences, arts and humanities.

 Alexa Firat – Temple University, USA

 Jessica Jacobs – Queen Mary University of London, UK